rezasadid753/eventgram/README.md

 ## License

-Flasher is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact